neondatabase/website/content/docs/introduction/usage-metrics.md

 <details>
 <summary>**How does scale to zero affect my compute hour usage?**</summary>

 Scale to zero places your compute into an idle state when it's not being used, which helps minimize compute hour usage.
-Computes are suspended after 5 minutes of inactivity by default.
-On Neon's paid plans, you can adjust scale to zero behavior to have it suspend computes more or less quickly after compute activity ceases.
+When enabled, computes are suspended after 5 minutes of inactivity.
+On Neon's paid plans, you can disable scale to zero.
 See [Scale to Zero](/docs/introduction/scale-to-zero).

 </details>